weaviate/weaviate-io/developers/weaviate/model-providers/openai-azure/generative.md

 ## Configure collection

+Configure Weaviate to use an OpenAI Azure generative model.

 To select the model, specify the Azure resource name.
-Configure the generative model like this:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">